 Freshmen and new transfer students usually receive their financial aid award letter within two weeks of when Saint Mary’s College has received their financial aid application and the student has been admitted.
 If financial aid awards are revised after new students have activated their Saint Mary’s College email account, the notice of the change in aid will be communicated via an email to the student’s Saint Mary’s College email account.
 The email directs students to log into the portal to access the link to view her revised financial aid awards.

 Scholarships, grants, and loans funds will be credited to student accounts ten days before the semester begins, provided all the necessary paperwork has been completed by that date.

 Each year certain aid applications are selected for a verification review.
 Verification is a process where the College will request additional documentation from a family before the financial aid package can be finalized.
-If selected for a verification review, the Financial Aid Office will request the following documents from a family:
+If selected for a verification review, the Office of Financial Aid will request the following documents from a family:

 In addition, tax filers (both the student and parent) need to either log onto https://studentaid.gov/h/apply-for-aid/fafsa and transfer data from their IRS tax return to the FAFSA, or the tax payer needs to request a Tax Return Transcript from the IRS.

 The Office of Financial Aid will then compare the documentation with the data originally reported on the aid applications, and will make corrections as needed.
 The verification process is a federal requirement and aid will not be credited to student accounts until after the verification process has been completed.